PaulZC/Artemis_Global_Tracker/Documentation/GlobalTracker_FAQs/README.md

 If you are less familiar with Python, you will find a 64-bit Windows executable (.exe) version in [this folder](https://github.com/PaulZC/Artemis_Global_Tracker/tree/master/Tools/Artemis_Global_Tracker_Configuration_Tool/Windows_64-bit).

 When you run the configuration tool, the [PyQt5 user interface](https://github.com/PaulZC/Artemis_Global_Tracker/blob/master/Documentation/GlobalTracker_FAQs/README.md#AGTCT1) will appear.
+If you are using the 64-bit Windows executable (.exe) version: don't panic!
+It takes a few seconds for the user interface to appear.

 It just so happens that **DATETIME** + **LAT** + **LON** + **ALT** + **SPEED** + **HEAD** are the MOFIELDS expected by the [Mapper](https://github.com/PaulZC/Artemis_Global_Tracker/tree/master/Tools/Artemis_Global_Tracker_Mapping_Tools) and there is a pickle (.pkl) file containing those settings that you can load: